SAP-samples/partner-reference-application/Tutorials/28-CF-Environment-Scaling.md

 > Note: You can display the required **Disk per Instance** of each service using the command ```cf app <app-name>```.
 The disk quota is not relevant for the entitlement of the [SAP BTP, Cloud Foundry runtime](https://www.sap.com/germany/products/technology-platform/btp-cloud-foundry-runtime.html).
 In all services described here, you can reduce it to the same value as the **Memory per Instance**.

-> Note: You can optimize individual services, such as [Approuter Configurations](https://www.npmjs.com/package/@sap/approuter#configurations) or [Database Pool Configuration](https://cap.cloud.sap/docs/node.js/databases#pool), in addition to scaling the application.
+> Note: You can optimize individual services, such as [approuter configurations](https://www.npmjs.com/package/@sap/approuter#configurations) or [database pool configuration](https://cap.cloud.sap/docs/node.js/databases#pool), in addition to scaling the application.
 These changes can positively influence the required scaling.
 However, they are beyond the scope of this tutorial.

 In general, these settings give a starting point.
 Of course, in productive usage you will still need to monitor the resource consumption.
 For example, base loads and peak loads may allow you even more optimized settings.
 [Automatic scaling](https://help.sap.com/docs/application-autoscaler) can help to address dynamic resource needs.
 Additonaly, based on your application, it might be necessary to monitor the usage of the SAP HANA database in case it reaches its limits during the load test.
 An upgrade of the database itself is another possibility to enhance the performance of the application.
 For simple applications, like the Poetry Slam Manager, this option is not necessary.